About Redwoods Preschool!

 What makes us unique?

-Following the Forest schools ethos to support our children, which evolved from Scandinavian roots in the 80s, we aim to give children the freedom to explore their surrounding with our support.
+Forest School evolved from Scandinavian roots in the 80s, we aim to give children the freedom to explore their surroundings with our support, giving them the opportunity to learn through their own exploring and play.
 We are based outdoors all year and believe the real world is the very best teacher.
-Nature really is the best classroom with never ending resources to use and learn from.
+Nature really is the best classroom with never-ending resources to use and learn from.
 We understand our responsibility in taking care of the environment and teach our children to take care of the world around them.

 The Learning Environment

-We are in the fantastic setting in a park in the Bury st Edmunds area, and what wonderful learning opportunities it has to offer; woods, meadows, a maze, ruins, lakes Stunning wildlife and much more.
-Our Base Camp is a secure area, which we use for the beginning and end of each session.
-We have indoor emergency facilities if needed.
+We are in the fantastic setting in a park in the Bury St Edmunds area, and what wonderful learning opportunities it has to offer; woods, meadows, Sheep, a maze, ruins, lakes Stunning wildlife, and much more.
+Our Base Camp is a secure well-resourced area, which is our main area during sessions.
+We have a fantastic shelter with a stove for the winter. we have areas for tools, crafts, loose parts, dens, trees to climb, puddles to explore, plus lots of mud and chances for them to enjoy what nature has to offer.

 A typical session.

 During our regular walks around the park, we will follow some safety measures.
 We ensure there is enough staff to accompany the children.
-The following ratios apply.
+The following ratios apply to our sessions. (these are lower than the government ratios, as we believe in deeper connection and support can help children thrive.)

-Two to threes (one staff member to every three children)
+Two to three one staff member to every three children.
+(Legal ration 0ne to 5)

-Three to fours (one staff member to every five children).
+Three to four one staff member to every five children.
+(Legal ratio one to eight)

 Please ring if you are going to be late dropping your child, in case we are planning a session away from base camp.

 Emergency contacts will be held on the Preschool mobile phone.
-Please read our full policies covering this in more details.
+Please read our full policies covering this in more detail.

 Dressing for Redwoods.